-- 2. Temporary field workers involved in critical phases of a trial but NOT entering data in the Field Data Book (FDB) do not require a CV or training record.
-However, a separate page should be included on the FDB that provides their names, describes the impromptu training that was given and identifies the actions performed in the trial. - 3.
+- 2. Temporary field workers involved in critical phases of a trial but NOT entering data in the Paper Field Data Book (FDB) or Electronic Field Data Book (eFDB) do not require a CV or training record.
+However, a separate page should be included on the FDB or eFDB that provides their names, describes the impromptu training that was given and identifies the actions performed in the trial. - 3.
 Occasional or temporary help involved in field preparation, planting, or weeding and cultivation are not considered actively engaged in the trial.
 These personnel will be supervised by personnel who are actively engaged in the trial.

-SOP 2.5
+50P 2.5

 TITLE: Organizational Chart

 PURPOSE: To describe requirements for an organizational chart

 SCOPE: All IR-4 field research trials